Al Jazeera paid thousands to Georgia Senate candidate Jon Ossoff's company, records show

 This, however, does not change the fact that Insight TWI accepted money from PCCW as reported on Ossoff's disclosures.

-The payment from Al-Jazeera is another controversial source of income for Insight TWI.
+The payment from Al Jazeera is another controversial source of income for Insight TWI.
 The Qatari-owned media firm has often been the subject of harsh criticism over the years.

 REPUBLICANS HAMMER WARNOCK OVER RESURFACED 'GOD AND THE MILITARY' SERMON